Brooklyn-Style/Magic_Roll/README.md

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO`. `O★` → `OE`*

 If the previous key was on the opposite hand, the output will be something less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L☆` → `LS`. `E☆` → `EY`*.
 Magic → space SFBs at the end of words can be avoided this way.

-[AutoHotKey](https://www.autohotkey.com "AutoHotkey's Website") was used since I couldn't be bothered to implement it with [QMK](https://docs.qmk.fm/features/repeat_key#functions "QMK Repeat/Magic Documentation").

-A list of every magic function will be provided at the bottom.

 #### *Left Half:*
 The left side has no common consonants other than `H` to minimize outrolls, redirects, and long one-handed sequences.
 This *does* put more of a burden on the right hand but I haven't had any issue with it.